wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api.md

             This adds `country` as a query parameter in the connector configuration to allow the REST API to fetch COVID-19 statistics specific to a given country.

-        4. In the action statement, double-click **`getStatusByCountryResponse`** variable name to edit it.
+        4. In the action statement, do the following changes:

+            1. Double-click **`getStatusByCountryResponse`** variable name to edit it.
 Replace the default value with `statusByCountry`.

+            2. Double-click **""**, and then click **Suggestions**.
+Click **country string**.
+Doing so specifies that the country for which the connector needs to fetch COVID statistics is the country you enter as the query parameter value.

         5. Click **Save**.